NEWSLabNTU/ros-launch-perf/README.md

   installation instructions.
 It enables us to use `justfile`, a modern version of `Makefile`.

+- procpath

+  Visit the [pypi site](https://pypi.org/project/Procpath/) to install this tool.
+This is used for resource usage profiling.

 ## Usage

-### Record a launch execution.
+### Record a Launch Execution

-This example runs a Autoware planning simulation.
-Press Ctrl-C to terminate the record.
-A `record.json` will be created.
+This example analyzes the launch file to run Autoware planning simulation and generates `record.json` dump.
+This dump file records all nodes and parameters to perform the simulation.

 ```sh
 just record \